somnambulist-tech/web-api-skeleton/readme-testing.md

 # Testing

-This project has been configured to use PHPUnit 8.X, both via the Symfony bridge and in the composer.json file.
+This project has been configured to use PHPUnit 9.X, both via the Symfony bridge and in the composer.json file.
 If you require an alternative version be sure to update the settings.

 __Note:__ by default xdebug is not installed in the docker containers.
-If you require code coverage support be sure to modify the Dockerfiles and add `php7-pecl-xdebug`.
+If you require code coverage support be sure to modify the Dockerfiles and add `php8-pecl-xdebug`.

 The following helpers are available by default in the `tests/Support` folder:

  * BootKernel - auto-boot the `App\Kernel` on test setUp
  * BootTestClient - auto-boot the test Client service on test setUp (use instead of BootKernel)
+ * CanRecordApiResponses - use with `somnambulist/api-client` to record API calls for test playback
  * DoctrineHelper - accessors for getting Doctrine EntityManager or a configured EntityLocator
  * GenerateRouteTo - use named routes conveniently in tests
  * MakeJsonRequestTo - wrap SF Client to make a JSON request to a resource (requires `BootTestClient`)